-There are six main preparation methods of ultrafine tungsten-copper composite raw powder, including mechanical alloying, sol-gel method, spray drying method, oxide co-reduction method, mechanical-thermochemical synthesis method, and precipitation method.
+There are six main preparation methods for ultrafine tungsten-copper composite raw powder, including mechanical alloying, sol-gel method, spray drying method, oxide co-reduction method, mechanical-thermochemical synthesis method, and precipitation method.

-1. Mechanical alloying is to put the raw material powder of tungsten and copper into a high-performance ball mill for ball milling and control the time and rotation speed to obtain the refined raw material powder.
+1. Mechanical alloying is putting the raw material powder of tungsten and copper into a high-performance ball mill for ball milling and controlling the time and rotation speed to obtain the refined raw material powder.

 2. The tungsten copper composite powder prepared by the sol-gel method has uniform particle size, high purity, large surface activity, and is easy to prepare and shape.

 3. Spray drying method can only obtain tungsten and copper oxide powder and use the reduction method to obtain the ultra-fine tungsten-copper composite powder.